moby/moby/docs/reference/api/docker_remote_api_v1.24.md

 ### Initialize a new Swarm

-**Warning:** this endpoint is part of the Swarm management feature introduced in Docker 1.12, and might be subject to non backward-compatible changes.
+**Warning**: this endpoint is part of the Swarm management feature introduced in Docker 1.12, and might be subject to non backward-compatible changes.

 `POST /swarm/init`